College of Earth, Ocean and Environment logo

 The OWSA draws on experienced wind industry professionals from Denmark and the United States who have contributed to building projects and developing the industry.
 The instructors listed below have taught in previous sessions.

-Before joining the Ørsted wind department, where he serves as senior WTG development specialist, Lars Høst Johansen spent close to 10 years as a product engineer at Vestas.
+Lars Høst Johansen has been with the Ørsted wind department for 11 years, serving as senior WTG development specialist.
+Before joining Ørsted, Lars spent close to 10 years as a product engineer at Vestas.

 Deniz Ozkan, Ph.D., MBA, Invenergy

 Jordan R.P.
-Shoesmith, PMO and bid development for Vineyard Wind, Business Developer for Copenhagen Offshore Partners
+Shoesmith, Business Development & Bid Director at Vineyard Offshore, Business Developer for Copenhagen Offshore Partners

 Jordan R. P. Shoesmith has expertise in U.S. offshore wind, New England Class I REC markets, large-scale renewables, renewable energy procurement and contracting, and ISO New England-administered wholesale markets.

-Kris Ohleth was previously an environmental specialist at Ecology and Environment, executive director of the Mid-Atlantic Regional Council on the Ocean, and director of Environmental Programs at Deepwater Wind.
-She has a master’s degree in ocean and coastal policy from the University of Rhode Island.
+Kris has been a leading member of the U.S. offshore wind sector for over 20 years, including as senior manager of stakeholder engagement at Ørsted; environmental specialist at Ecology and Environment; executive director of the Mid-Atlantic Regional Council on the Ocean; and director of environmental programs at Deepwater Wind.
+Ms. Ohleth has a master’s degree in ocean and coastal policy from the University of Rhode Island.

 Richard Palmer, Vice President of Weeks Marine, Inc.